citusdata/citus_docs/migration/transitioning.rst

 Schema Migration
 ----------------

-Migrating from a standalone database instance to a sharded multi-tenant system requires identifying and modifying three types of tables which we may term *per-tenant*, *reference*, and *global*.
+Transitioning from a standalone database instance to a sharded multi-tenant system requires identifying and modifying three types of tables which we may term *per-tenant*, *reference*, and *global*.
 The distinction hinges on whether the tables have (or reference) a column serving as tenant id.
 The concept of tenant id depends on the application and who exactly are considered its tenants.

 Consider an example multi-tenant application similar to Etsy or Shopify where each tenant is a store.
 Here's portion of a simplified schema: